TnmSpiroct/Exoprosopa/README.md

   Thankyou for playing this mod!<br>
   You can contributes maps or give suggestions on Exoprosopa Server!<br><br>

-  V0.62 TnmSpiroct
+  V0.621, TnmSpiroct

-  - Tech Tree Unit Rework
+  - Balancing
+  - Frontier Ost
+  - Global Radar
+  - Fog Blocks